gicentre/elm-vega/docs/walkthrough/README.md

     ]
 ```

-This more compact specification replaces the data field name (`PName "precipitation"` etc.) with a reference to the repeating field (`PRepeat`) either as a `Row` or `Column` depending on the desired layout.
+This more compact specification replaces the data field name (`pName "precipitation"` etc.) with a reference to the repeating field (`pRepeat`) either as a `Row` or `Column` depending on the desired layout.
 We then compose the specifications by providing a set of `RowFields` (or `ColumnFields`) containing a list of the fields to which we wish to apply the specification (identified with the function `specification` which should follow the `repeat` function provided to `toVegaLite`).

 We can combine repeated rows and repeated columns to create a grid of views, such as a scatterplot matrix (or SPLOM for short):